This post lists several fun activities, tours, and events you can enjoy in Paris during the month of March, updated for 2023.

 6. Take the Kids to Thoiry Lumieres Sauvages

-Zoo Safari de Thoiry is currently still holding their holiday zoo lights event which they call Thoiry Lumieres Sauvages.
+Zoo Safari de Thoiry will be holding their holiday zoo lights event, Thoiry Lumieres Sauvages, until March 10th.

-There are over 1,500 animals, characters, and other lighting displays to see in the castle gardens this March.
+There are over 1,500 animals, characters, and other lighting displays to see in the castle gardens.

 Admission to this event is included with tickets to the Thoiry Zoo Safari.